-Washing and caring for your woolly items can be bit more effort as well.
+Washing and caring for your woolly items can be a bit more effort as well.
 Wool has a habit of shrinking in the wash so make sure you read the label carefully!

-There are three main varieties of leather; nubuck, nappa and suede.
+There are three main varieties of leather; nubuck, nappa, and suede.
 These leathers all come from cowhide but you can get leathers from other animals too like goat, lamb etc.

-Properties of leather include that it is durable, strong and has limited elasticity so it won’t stretch and lose its shape with wear.
-It is also wind and water resistant which makes it a great choice for footwear and jackets.
+Properties of leather include that it is durable, strong, and has limited elasticity so it won’t stretch and lose its shape with wear.
+It is also wind and water-resistant which makes it a great choice for footwear and jackets.

 Silk is seen as being a very luxurious fabric; it’s soft, comfortable and drapes beautifully; ideal for ladies of any shape or size.
 But, silk, especially pure silk can be very expensive and is often dry clean or hand wash only.

 Many vegans, vegetarians and animal activists alike choose not to wear any clothes, shoes etc that are made from these fabrics.
 The development of synthetic materials such as acrylic and polyurethane means that you can get faux fabrics with a similar finish without compromising on your morals.

 Cotton is possibly one of the most commonly used fabrics in the entire clothing industry, not only is it comfortable but it is also very breathable which makes it ideal for wearing throughout the year.
 It is hypoallergenic, (good for people with sensitive skin) long-lasting and easy to care for as it is machine washable.